Lucky is the man who does not secretly believe that every possibility is open to him.” — Walker Percy

 The first question that your like-minded cohorts will ask you is what is wrong?
 Even moral issues are relative when looked at in a certain light.
 There are no absolutes, they will say.
 You may love that answer for it falls in line with your philosophy, but it doesn’t satisfy the internal dilemma you’re experiencing, because the contradictory information pouring in is penetrating.

 You simply need a course in framing, your like-minded cohorts will say.
 The art of framing employs the soul of wit: brevity.
 If you can frame your issue in the form of a sound bite, a lyric, one frame of one cartoon, or a couple of pictures, the world will be your oyster.
 The particulars of the argument may damn you to the point of being wrong on this particular issue, but you need not worry about the particulars when you’re framing.
-Your goal, in this the age of Twitter’s 140 words, is to succinctly portray your position in a manner that can be repeated, and shared, until you’re as close to right as you can possibly be without saying the wrong thing, and your brokenhearted brethren will like you for it.
+Your goal, in this the age of 140 words, is to succinctly portray your position in a manner that can be repeated, and shared, until you’re as close to right as you can possibly be without saying the wrong thing, and your brokenhearted brethren will like you for it.

 3) LANGUAGE: I’ve always had a passing interest in the French language.
 When it’s fluently spoken, it can sound so rhythmic and beautiful.
 I was so taken by the language that I decided to take a college course in French.
-It became clear to me (about a month in) that my fascination was, indeed, passing.
+It became clear to me (about a month in) how passing that fascination was.
 I still enjoyed hearing the language though, and I’ve even tried my hand at using some of the language’s more exotic words with all of the umlauts, graves, and aigues in place.
 It was my goal to speak the language in a manner absent the mundane, specific-to-America renderings.
 The French word for accessories, accouterments, got a hold of me once, and I began using it as often as I could.
 It made me feel exotic and a little worldly when my English speaking friends would say, “What?”

 “It means accessories,” I would say with a subtle amount of smugness that bathed in the exotic juices of knowing a little French.
 I finally ran into a native French speaker some time later, and I couldn’t wait to give the word a test drive.
 I used it in proper context, and I thought I had my elocution down.
 I had also used the word for years at that point, so I felt confident in the idea that I could now say it without the effort those that had never heard the word used.